 Meet in South Carolina

-Mackenzie has been a member of Good Dog for over 2 years
+Mackenzie has been a member of Good Dog for about 3 years

 Mackenzie was screened for responsible practices and has been a member since 2023.